 The story revolves around Andrew Harlan, a particularly skilled Technician, and his role in the ending of Eternity.
 Large spoilers — click to reveal

-(If you're looking for the completely unrelated RPG, that's on the wiki as Resonance of Fate
+(If you're looking for the completely unrelated RPG, that's on the wiki as Resonance of Fate, its English title.)

 This work features examples of the following tropes: